 Overview

-A mortgage issued by an FHA approved lender and insured by the Federal Housing Administration.
-Designed for Low-to-Moderate income borrowers, FHA loans require a lower minimum down payment and credit scores than many conventional loans.
+Designed for low-to-moderate income borrowers, FHA loans require a lower minimum down payment and credit scores than many conventional loans.
 FHA guarantees the loan and you pay for that guarantee through mortgage insurance premium payments.
-FHA loans are the most popular with first-time homebuyers.
+FHA loans are most popular with first-time homebuyers.

 Benefits